vatpac-technology/pilot-resources/docs/flight-planning/flightplansubmission.md

 ## Equipment Codes

-## Unusual Callsigns
+## Callsigns
+- Note to use ICAO not IATA codes
+- Use of VH- for international flights only, otherwise just 3 character rego identifier
-- Include in remarks as 'RTF/QANTAS'
+- Include unusual callsigns in remarks as 'RTF/QANTAS'
 - List of approved callsigns (mirror what we have in the SOPs under Controller Skills)

 ## Airwork and Planned Delays